 Which pasta to use

 For this chicken pesto pasta, I like spaghetti or even a tagliolini (like spaghetti but flat) but you can use any shape you like.
-Shapes like spirals and penne also work really well with this but go ahead and use your favourite or what you have on hand.
+Short pasta like fusilli, spirals and penne also work really well with this but go ahead and use your favourite or what you have on hand.
 The wonderful thing about this glorious sauce is that it seems to hold onto all types of pasta.

 How to reheat pasta